FaizurXD/Discord-bot-animated/README.md

 ## Troubleshooting

-- If the script fails to run or encounters errors, ensure that the Discord bot token and image filenames are correctly specified in the `.env` file and that the images are located in the "anim" folder.
+- If the script fails to run or encounters errors, ensure that the Discord bot token and image filenames are correctly specified in the `.env` file and that the Gif's are located in the "anim" folder.

-- You can also customize the filenames for the profile picture and banner in the `.env` file to set different images.
+- You can also customize the filenames for the profile picture and banner in the `.env` file to set different Gif's.